shlexware/rayfield-docs/src/pages/windows.md

    },
    Discord = {
       Enabled = false,
       Invite = "noinvitelink", -- The Discord invite code, do not include discord.gg/.
-E.g. discord.gg/ABCD would be ABCD.
-      RememberJoins = true -- Set this to false to make them join the discord every time they load it up },
+E.g. discord.gg/ABCD would be ABCD RememberJoins = true -- Set this to false to make them join the discord every time they load it up },
    KeySystem = false, -- Set this to true to use our key system